MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/WarningsPolicy.md

   **Note:** Regular expressions must use the [JavaScript RegExp](http://www.regular-expressions.info/javascript.html) syntax.

 - <a name="warnFilters">**Warning Filters (Tasks):**</a> In some cases, you may want to analyze only specific types of warnings (e.g., unreachable code warnings, static code analysis warnings). *Warning Filters (Tasks)* allow you to do just that.
 Specify a list of regular expressions (one per line) that only match the types of warnings you are looking for and the policy will evaluate only those warnings.
-The policy result will show the total number of warnings as well as the number of filtered warnings.
+The policy result will show the total number of warnings as well as the number of warnings that match the filter (i.e., filtered warnings).
 Keep in mind that *Warning Filters (Tasks)* analyze the log file of build tasks and does a simple text match.
 Thus, you need to make sure that your regular expressions match each warning only once.
 This setting is only visible if *Evaluate Task Warnings* is checked.

   **YAML: warningFilters** - (Optional) Default is empty.
 Set to one or more filter values.
 Start multiple entries with a pipe sign and keep each entry on a separate indented line.